Kids Have the Day Off But You Don’t? Try These Single-Day Camps

 Oh shoot, here we go again.
-It seems like school just started and here we are at Thanksgiving and winter break.
+It seems like winter break just ended and it’s already time to plan childcare for spring break, plus the multitude of public holidays, teacher workdays and half days.
 What’s a working parent to do?
-This year Arlington Public Schools Extended Day program is piloting winter and spring break sessions at some elementary schools.
-Registration goes until Dec.
-3. Additionally, arts organizations, parks departments and sports leagues are increasingly taking note of the need.
+Arts organizations, parks departments and sports leagues are increasingly taking note of the need.
 Here are a few solutions that will keep the kids safe, having fun, exercising and learning—until you have to plan their summer.
 Check out these mini winter camps.

 This story has been updated.